It was like déjà vu all over again.

 As much as I felt at home in Riga both on my first visit and when I returned in September, I didn’t have nearly enough time to explore!
 It’s on my short list of places I need to get back to sooner rather than later and I would definitely call the Funky Hostel & Apartments home for a third time (maybe I’ll check out the apartments next time??).

 The Funky Hostel & Apartments and Hostelworld teamed up to provide my stay free of charge, but the opinions expressed above are mine and mine alone.
-If you want to stay at the Funky Hostel, or simply learn more, visit the Hostelworld site.
+If you want to stay at the Funky Hostel, or simply learn more, visit the Hostelworld site by clicking the banner below (note: I will receive a small commission on any booking).

 Funky Hostel & Apartments, Top Floor, Kr.
 Barona 25, Riga, Latvia.